-If you grow beets (Beta vulgaris) in your vegetable garden, you'll be growing a versatile and nutritious plant.
-Depending on the type of beet plant you grow, you can eat the shoots (leaves), the roots or both.
+If you grow beets (Beta vulgaris) in your vegetable garden, you'll be cultivating a versatile and nutritious plant.
+Depending on the type of beet plant you grow, you can eat the shoots (leaves), the roots, or both.
 Beets are grouped into four categories that comprise two primary groups: those that are grown as root vegetables and those that are grown as leafy vegetables.

 As a root crop, the familiar red beetroot, which has also been bred to produce different colors, has edible leaves that are called beet greens or beet tops.
 Sugar beets are white, and although all parts are edible, they're grown as a source of sugar because of the high concentration of sucrose in their roots.

 Some beets grow without developing a swollen tuberous root; these are cultivated solely for the leaves they bear.
 Swiss chard is one example of a beet that doesn't produce a swollen root.
 It's cultivated exclusively for its leaves.

 Although the beet plant is botanically classified as an herbaceous biennial, it's grown as an annual crop with harvestable leaves and/or roots that mature during one growing season.
 Regardless of the type of beet you choose for your garden, you'll follow the same basic growing guidelines.

 With the myriad uses for beetroots and beet greens, you can choose to enjoy them fresh, steamed, sautéed, baked, broiled, microwaved, and even pickled.
 Whether you're a longtime beet fan or you're ready to expand your palate to include this healthy vegetable in your diet, you can also mix beets into your favorite smoothie – roots and/or shoots – for a nutritional boost.
 The high level of nitrates in beets may even lower your blood pressure.

 - Common Name: Beet, Swiss chard

 - Botanical Name: Beta vulgaris

 - When to Plant: Spring and fall